 I was an intern at ONGC before joining GSPC.
 While I was working in GSPC, there was an open advertisement for recruitment of Law Officers.
 For personal reasons, it became necessary for me to shift from Gujarat to South India.
 So I joined BHEL.

 What do PSUs like ONGC and BHEL look for in prospective employees?
-Is the induction process any different from Law Firms?

 Yes.
 It is totally different.
 BHEL used to select candidates through CLAT (LLM).
 Many of the PSUs such as IOC do select candidates through CLAT.
 Some PSUs like ONGC, GSPC go for campus recruitment.
 It is important for the Campus Recruitment Committee (by whatever name you call it) to approach them well in advance (through all means of communication, including visiting them personally if required).
 I have worked in three PSUs and have heard a lot about other PSUs.
 The best place to learn is in GSPC under Mr. Sandeep Dave.
 You’d get to negotiate international contracts worth millions of dollars there if you are really good at what you do.
 To be honest, the salary is not as much as you’d earn in a Central PSU but the learning is definitely worth it.

-Does BHEL take legal interns?
+Does BHEL take interns?

-Yes.
-But BHEL rarely takes law interns.
+Yes, but BHEL rarely takes law interns.

 What are your long term objectives?
-Where do you see yourself five years down the line?

 In five years, I wish to learn a bit about engineering, finance, economics and statistics.
 In the long term, I would love to be involved a lot more in arbitration and teach law.